PostHog/posthog.com/contents/tutorials/track-new-returning-users.md

 ### First time event tracker

-You can set up and use the [first time event tracker app](/docs/apps/first-time-event-tracker) to add property to events that says if it was the first time it happened.
+You can set up and use the [first time event tracker app](/docs/apps/first-time-event-tracker) to add a property to events that indicates if it was the first time it happened.

 To set it up, search for "First Time Event Tracker" in your PostHog instance, set the event you want to track in the configuration (like `$pageview`) and enable the app.